matvitorop/SD_Torop_IPZ_22_4/lab-3/README.md

 To not use some classes directly, we using proxy classes, that using same methods with same functionality but with can contaning additional features.
 For example, I made new interface [ITextReader](./Proxy/ITextReader.cs) with one method.
 Then I made [SmartTextReader](./Proxy/SmartTextReader.cs) that implements this interface, and then I made `2 similar classes` but they are [keeping object with interface data type](./Proxy/SmartTextChecker.cs#L11) and [use methods from this object](./Proxy/SmartTextChecker.cs#L22).
 ### Composer
 The main idea of this pattern - make a `tree-like` classes, that will keeping list of another classes.
 Both of them have same class or interface, that they implemented.
 One difference, `class composer` has additional features to use list of `leaf classes`.
 For example, I made [abstract class LightNode](./Composite/LightNode.cs) and 2 classes [LightTextNode](./Composite/LightTextNode.cs) and [LightElementNode](./Composite/LightElementNode.cs) that implement abstarct one. `LightTextNode` must keeping only text and returning only text, but `LightElementNode` can keeping `leafes` and can [generatring HTML outer code](./Composite/LightElementNode.cs#L46-L83) and [inner HTML](./Composite/LightElementNode.cs#L36-L44) `with using this leafes` that can be both `LightTextNode and LightElementNode`.
+### LightWeight or FlyWeight
+This pattern must to decrease amount of using memory when we using the code.
+In my example, I created [FlyWeightFactory](./FlyWeight/FlyWeightFactory.cs) to keep there already used data.
+And then just using it in [book text converor](./FlyWeight/BookConvert.cs#L10).
+The result is not impressive, but a few KB was saved by this methods [real difference between 5-10KB](./FlyWeightTest/Program2.cs).